Changes and additions to the Mapping Rules

 • Created a local paragraph that describes administrative division in the UAE.

-Localities and similar items that cover the entire territory of the UAE and are the smallest administrative division units used to divide the entire country (both inside and outside cities), including city districts, are mapped as items of the “Locality” type (level 4) with the “Is a municipality” option selected.
+Localities and similar items that cover the entire territory of the UAE and are the smallest administrative division units used to divide the entire country (both inside and outside cities), including city districts, are mapped as items of the “Locality” type with the “Municipality” option selected.

 Level 3 administrative division units (“District”) are parents for level 4 items (“Locality”).